quantiacs/documentation/en/source/user_guide/data.md

 ----
 ## Stocks
-Quantiacs provides historic, split adjusted, data for more than 250 stocks, all have been **NASDAQ100** index constituents at some point from 2001. (the beggining of index membership data).
-Most of stocks from the set are still active, but part of them aren't, and the main reason for keeping them still is to avoid survivorship bias occurence.
+Quantiacs provides historic, split adjusted, data for more than 250 stocks, all have been **NASDAQ100** index constituents at some point from 2001. (the beginning of index membership data).
+Most of stocks from the set are still active, but part of them aren't, and the main reason for keeping them still is to avoid survivorship bias occurrence.

 ### Stocks list
 For getting the list of available stocks, load_ndx_list() method is used.
 By default, without passing any argument, the method returns only the list of stock objects (dictionaries), which have been index members in last 4 years from now (default, tail=4*365).
 For filtering the list to some specific period, pass appropriate values to arguments: